 Indications

-Cannabinoids, broadly speaking, are a class of biological compounds that bind to cannabinoid receptors.
-They are most frequently sourced from and associated with the plants of the Cannabis genus, including Cannabis sativa, Cannabis indica, and Cannabis ruderalis.
-The earliest known use of cannabinoids dates back 5,000 years ago in modern Romania, while the documentation of the earliest medical dates back to around 400 AD.[1][2]
+Cannabinoids are a class of biological compounds that bind to cannabinoid receptors.
+They are most frequently sourced from and associated with the plants of the cannabis genus, including Cannabis sativa, Cannabis indica, and Cannabis ruderalis.
+The earliest known use of cannabinoids dates back 5,000 years in modern Romania, while the documentation of the earliest medical dates back to around 400 AD.[1][2]
 However, formal extraction, isolation, and structural elucidation of cannabinoids have taken place relatively recently in the late 19th and early 20th centuries [1].
 Since then, numerous advancements have been made in further isolating naturally occurring cannabinoids, synthesizing artificial equivalents, and discovering the endogenous endocannabinoid system in mammals, reptiles, fish, and birds.[3][4]
-Cannabinoids, in the context of medicine, come in three forms:
+Cannabinoids, in the context of medicine, come in 3 forms:

-Of all known cannabinoids (hundreds of which have been isolated and identified), arguably the most commonly notable are the phytocannabinoids tetrahydrocannabinol (THC) and cannabidiol (CBD) - the former being responsible for Cannabis’s psychoactive effects.
+Of all known cannabinoids (hundreds of which have been isolated and identified), arguably the most commonly notable are the phytocannabinoids tetrahydrocannabinol (THC) and cannabidiol (CBD) - the former being responsible for cannabis’s psychoactive effects.
 Throughout their storied history, cannabinoids have been renowned for their psychotropic and physiological effects.
-In tandem, the effects, as mentioned above, have made them the target of medical, cultural, and recreational uses, of which the former will be the focus of this article.
+In tandem, as mentioned above, the effects have made them the target of medical, cultural, and recreational uses, of which the former is the focus of this topic.
 Cannabinoids are frequently the targets of pharmaceutical innovation, with most being either structurally related to or mimicking the ligand-receptor activity of THC and CBD.
 These biochemical innovations have found extensive application in clinical studies for a variety of diseases, where cannabinoids have shown mild to strong efficacy:

-Clinical studies notwithstanding, in the United States (US), only a small number of cannabinoids have been approved for medical use by the Food and Drug Administration (FDA).
+Clinical studies notwithstanding, in the United States, only a small number of cannabinoids have been approved for medical use by the Food and Drug Administration.
 Those are:

 Mechanism of Action